ironArray/Caterva2/SPECS.md

 - When a `url` command is issued, the client must send a request to the subscriber to get the URL of the API rest of the root.
 The subscriber will reply with the URL.

 - When an `info` command is issued, the client must send a request to the subscriber to get the metadata of the dataset.
-The subscriber will reply with the metadata.
-See below for the metadata format.
+The subscriber will reply with the [metadata](#metadata).
+See below for the [metadata](#metadata) format.

 - When a `show` command is issued, the client must send a request to the subscriber to show the data of the dataset.
 The subscriber will reply with the data.
-The format is inferred from the extension of the output file: `.b2nd` for Blosc2 NDim and `.b2frame` for Blosc2 frames.
-All other extensions will be delivered as raw data (e.g. foo/path/README.txt will be shown as-is).
+The format is inferred from the extension of the output file: `.b2nd` for Blosc2 NDim and `.b2frame` for Blosc2 frames will show an n-dim NumPy array, and a 1-dim NumPy array respectively.
+All other extensions will be delivered as a raw buffer (e.g. foo/path/README.md will be shown as text).

 - When a `download` command is issued, the client must send a request to the subscriber to store the data of the dataset.
 The subscriber will reply with the data and client should be responsible to store it in its local `<output_dir>` folder.
+The name of the file will be the same as the dataset path (e.g. `foo/bar.b2nd` will be stored as `<output_dir>/foo/bar.b2nd`).
+If a slice is provided, we will store the slice of the dataset (e.g. `foo/bar.b2nd[10:20]` will be stored as `<output_dir>/foo/bar.b2nd[10:20]`).
+TODO: see if this format is supported on Windows.

 ## Cache management details

 Whenever the subscriber gets a request to `subscribe` to a root, it must check if metadata (not the data itself) for all the datasets in a root is already in the cache.
 If it is, it must check if the root has changed in the publisher.
 If it has, it must update the cache.
 If it hasn't, it must use the cached data.
 If the root metadata is not in the cache, it must fetch it and add it to the cache.

-Metadata can be fetched and consolidated as uninitialized datasets in cache by using the API described in the #metadata section below.
+Metadata can be fetched and consolidated as uninitialized datasets in cache by using the API described in the [Metadata](#metadata) section below.

 There will be not an in-memory cache in the `subscriber`, but a folder in the filesystem.
 The reason is that cache files that are accessed frequently will be cached automatically by the OS, so no need to duplicate it (at least initially).
 The folder will be called `$(cwd)/caterva2/cache/` and it will contain the metadata and data of the datasets.
 The data and metadata will be stored in Blosc2 format.

 When a publisher has to serve a data file that is not in Blosc2 format (e.g. a text file), it will be compressed locally (initially in one go with the technique shown in [section "Compressing general files"](#compressing-general-files)), and stored in `$(cwd)/caterva2/cache/`.
-The file will be named `$(dataset_path).b2` (e.g. `foo/bar.txt` will be stored as `foo/bar.txt.b2`).
-The publisher will serve the data in cache as-is, without decompressing it.
-The subscriber will store the data as-is too, and the client will be responsible to decompress it (it will receive a blosc2 frame than can be opened with `blosc2.open()` and data can be retrieved using slicing).
+The file will be named `$(dataset_path).b2` (e.g. `foo/bar.txt` will be stored as `$(cwd)/caterva2/cache/foo/bar.txt.b2`).

+The publisher will serve the data in its own cache as-is, without decompressing it.
+The subscriber will store and send the data as-is too, and only the client will be responsible to decompress it (it will receive a Blosc2 frame than can be opened with `blosc2.open()` and data can be retrieved using slicing).

 Whenever a `show` command is issued, the subscriber must check if the data in dataset is already in the cache.
 If it is, it must check if the dataset has changed in the publisher; for this, it will ask the publisher for the `mtime` in the file, and compare it against the `mtime` field in the general JSON database.
 If it has changed, it must update the cache.
 If it hasn't, it must use the cached data.
 If the data of the dataset is not in the cache, it must fetch it and add it to the cache.